shoui520/shoui520.github.io/docs/new-guide-preview.md

 And because you are a proficient reader in English, you can do this effortlessly.
 You have seen the same patterns elsewhere.
 You can detect the tone and level of formality in my writing all thanks to your brain also storing the context, and other information of the patterns you come across.

 Notice how I haven't mentioned "knowing the grammar" or "having memorised the vocabulary"?
 This is because naturally you don't process language in this way.
-Some of you may not even be native speakers and you may have consciously learned English grammar, but it is unlikely you are actively thinking about it when coming into contact with English every day.
+Some of you may not even be native speakers and you probably learned English grammar before, but it is unlikely you are actively thinking about it when coming into contact with English every day.

 However, sometimes you do have to think extra hard about how to say something complicated, but this is actually the "other side" of learning, known as output.